mj-ano/firebase-ionic2-starter/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) and  [Firebase](https://firebase.google.com) projects.
+This is a starter template for [Ionic](http://ionicframework.com/docs/) with [Firebase](https://firebase.google.com).

 ## How to use this template

-To use this template, either create a new ionic project using the ionic node.js utility, or copy the files from this repository into the [Starter App Base](https://github.com/driftyco/ionic2-app-base).
+To use this template, clone this repository into your system.

 ### With CLI: